MicrosoftDocs/powerquery-docs/powerquery-docs/connector-certification.md

 * If [Diagnostics.* functions](/powerquery-m/diagnostics-trace) are used:
   * Validate what is being traced; data **must not contain PII or large amounts of unnecessary data**.
   * If you implemented significant tracing in development, you should implement a variable or feature flag that determines if tracing should be on.
-This must be **turned off** prior to submitting for certification.
+This tracing must be **turned off** prior to submitting for certification.

 * If ```Expression.Evaluate()``` is used:
   * Validate where the expression is coming from and what it is (that is, can dynamically construct calls to `Extension.CurrentCredentials()` and so on).